 If you've already registered a feed in your Merchant Center account, use the same file name that you specified during the setup process.

 Check that your file meets our format requirements below and submit it to us.

 - The file must be tab-delimited plain text.

-- One item per line – separate each attribute in that line by a tab.
+- One product per line; separate each attribute in that line with a tab.

 - Do not include trailing tabs at the end of lines.

 - Do not include tabs or line breaks in the attributes themselves.